Creating spacious conversations…

 If you’re a parent or responsible adult with a young person in your life, you want them to “have someone to talk to.”
 You want to know the young person is safe, respected, and provided a space where they can sort through the stuff that’s making life hard.
 I offer that space for those conversations.
 These are conversations that make new identities possible.

 With a background in youth work, experience working with young people at all levels of care, and a deep appreciation of the centrality of pop culture in young people’s lives, I’m uniquely prepared to connect with young people.
-In fact, I wrote a book about this.
+In fact, I wrote three books about this.